Lucaa8/mc_tower/README.md

 # Functionalities
 ## Waiting Lobby
 The waiting lobby is where players select their team and wait until the minimum player count is reached to start the match.
+Once the minimum is reached, a countdown timer begins, and the game starts when it hits 0.

+If a player leaves the lobby before the timer reaches 0 and the minimum player count is no longer met, the timer resets, and players must wait again.

 In the lobby, certain actions are restricted:
 - Players cannot take damage